Singapore strategy: Fall of Singapore

-A fleet was necessary for the defeat of Japan and eventually a sizeable one, the British Pacific Fleet, did go to the Far East, where it fought with the United States Pacific Fleet.
+A fleet was necessary for the defeat of Japan and eventually a sizeable one, the British Pacific Fleet, did go to the Far East, where it fought alongside the United States Pacific Fleet.
 The closer relations that developed between the two navies prior to the outbreak of war with Japan and the alliance that developed from it afterwards, became the most positive and strategic legacy of the Singapore strategy.

 The Singapore Naval Base suffered little damage in the fighting and became the most important Japanese naval base outside of the home islands.
 The 15-inch guns were sabotaged by the British before the fall of Singapore and four of them were deemed beyond repair and scrapped by the Japanese.
 The floating dry dock had been scuttled by the British but was refloated by the Japanese.
 It was damaged beyond repair by a raid by Boeing B-29 Superfortresses in February 1945 and ultimately towed out to sea and sunk in 1946.
 The Royal Navy retook possession of the Singapore base in 1945.